 to a friend

 By Norman Manzon

 "Angels" is one study of a compendium of extensive and detailed biblical expositions of the doctrinal statement of The Association of Messianic Congregations.
-The full compendium may be accessed at: A Key Doctrinal Overview and Exegesis.

 This study will demonstrate biblical support for the existence of angels, describe their nature, support the claims in the statement, and lay the foundation for our next study, "Satan and Demons."